Flu season sucks.

 Me (In my head): Phew.
 Thankfully I won’t have to battle with him about this in the future.
 My god I’m a fantastic parent.

-If I were to do it over again, I would have taken a brief video snippet on my camera of that verbal exchange.
-I really wish I had, because somewhere over the course of this year, my son has developed a paralyzing fear of shots…ahem, I mean, vaccines.
-He is terrified.
-If only I had evidence to show him that there really isn’t anything to be afraid of.
+Okay, maybe that fantastic otherwise I’d have thought to take a video of that verbal exchange.
+Somewhere over the course of this year my son developed a paralyzing fear of shots…ahem, I mean, vaccines.
+If only I had evidence to remind him there really isn’t anything to be afraid of.
 Well, in terms of the injection itself that is.
-Personally, the thought of the H1N1 vaccine to me is indeed terrifying, hence the giant controversy.
+Personally, the thought of the H1N1 vaccine to me is indeed scary, hence the giant controversy.
 But, he doesn’t need to know anything about that.
 I am doing enough worrying for the both of us (and them some).

 Keep healthy everyone!